Henneke horse body condition scoring system: Performance horses

-There has not been much research on the connection between body condition score and performance ability in horses so optimum scores are unknown.
+Not much research has been conducted on the connection between body condition score and performance ability in horses, so optimum scores are unknown.
 However, horses with a low body condition score lack the fat reserves for strenuous work and also may lack lean muscle.
 Horses with a very high body condition score carry too much weight, which interferes with stamina and biomechanics.